 New Bedford Whaling Museum

-One of the most famous is the New Bedford Whaling Museum.
-In the 19th century, this town replaced Nantucket as the center of whaling.
-Here wooden ships were built, that were used for hunting whales.
+One of the most famous is the Whaling Museum in New Bedford.
+In the 19th century, the place replaced Nantucket as the center of whaling.
+Wooden ships were built here that were used to hunt whales.
 You can learn a lot about whaling and whale species in general at the New Bedford Whaling Museum.
-The information about Herman Melville's New Bedford is also interesting.
-He describes the port in his masterpiece about Captain Ahab and Moby Dick, the whale that chased him on his whaling tour across the oceans.
+Also of interest is the information on Herman Melville's New Bedford.
+After all, this author describes the port in his masterpiece about Captain Ahab and Moby Dick, the whale who chased him on his whale tour across the oceans.

 New Bedford Whaling Museum